 Exclusion of potential reviewers (if applicable)

 List potential reviewers who, in your opinion, would be unlikely to provide an impartial review.
 Provide a justification for excluding potential reviewers (e.g., experts with whom you or members of your research team have had serious disputes).
-While SSHRC cannot be bound by this information, it will be taken into consideration in the selection of reviewers.
+SSHRC cannot be bound by this information, but will be taken into consideration in the selection of reviewers.